Epithelial Cells in Urine: What It Means

 1. Specimen contamination

-The most common cause of a higher number of epithelial cells in the urine is contamination when collecting.
-This occurrence is more common in women.
-The doctor can usually confirm whether the urine was contaminated by looking at the other urine factors.
-Usually, a contaminated specimen will have more epithelial cells and bacteria, but rarely leukocytes.
+The most common cause of a higher number of epithelial cells in the urine is contamination during collection, which occurs more frequently in women.
+A healthcare provider can usually determine whether the sample was contaminated by examining other findings in the urine.
+Typically, a contaminated specimen shows more epithelial cells and bacteria but few or no leukocytes.

 2. Urinary tract infection